Emery to reject Newcastle - Balague

 As well as talking to Howe, Newcastle have also held discussions with ex-Roma manager Paulo Fonseca.

-Balague reports that the Magpies have previously made approaches for new Tottenham manager Antonio Conte, Barcelona legend Xavi and ex-Germany manager Joachim Low but all have turned the opportunity down.
+Balague reports the Magpies have previously made approaches for new Tottenham manager Antonio Conte, Barcelona legend Xavi and ex-Germany manager Joachim Low but all have turned the opportunity down.

+In a press conference earlier on Tuesday, Villarreal president Fernando Roig said he was not worried about the interest in Emery and was "sure that his mind is not drifting elsewhere".

+"Unai has a contract with us and contracts are there to be fulfilled," Roig said.
+"We hope that we will be able to see that contract through until the end.
+I have no doubts about his professionalism in that respect."

 - Our coverage of Newcastle United is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment